lilybarrett/find-your-zen-react-360/README.md

 ### Debugging React VR

 When you `Inspect Element`, you'll see that React VR bundles all its files into one giant blob that isn't super easy to grok.
-Fortunately, because it supports [sourcemaps](https://trackjs.com/blog/debugging-with-sourcemaps/), we can still inspect the original files, use `debugger`, etc.
+Fortunately, because it supports [sourcemaps](https://trackjs.com/blog/debugging-with-sourcemaps/), we can still access the original files, use `debugger`, etc.

 ### Refactoring with Recompose